justin-frandsen/curious_ss/README.md

 ## Acknowledgments

-- Thanks to all the participants and contributors who made this project possible.
+- Thank you to all the participants, Dr. Brian Anderson, and the Learning and Attention Lab who all made this project possible.